 But when push came to shove, his techniques all came in handy as he was renowned for having taught some of the best musicians out there such as Sebastian Bach, Frederic Lamond and Alexander Siloti.

 He used to have his students practice these techniques for four straight hours!

 While you don’t have to go that hardcore, an hour every day can help you build a strong familiarity with the piano.
 There are 12 books in the series covering nearly all your bases.

 We recommend you go for this book only if you’re moving from the intermediate to expert phase, or building a virtuosic technique.
 You’ll start seeing marked differences after every session – once you can feel your fingers again.

-The book is available for purchase at Amazon for $29.95 in paperback.
+The book is available for purchase at Amazon.